 Self improvement only happens when you know yourself well enough to know what you need to work on.
 Studying yourself isn’t just about self-reflection but also about getting feedback from others.
 Become curious about all your bad traits, good habits, and everything in between.
 Find out what your strengths are so you can continue building on them.
 And work on your weaknesses so that you can minimize their negative impact.

 Exercise helps you manage your weight, increase your confidence, improve your mental health, prevent illness, and live a longer life.
+You can build confidence just by spending some time going for walks, lifting weights, or joining in a fitness class.
 For some people, exercise is easily added to their morning routine.
 For others, it’s a mission to motivate yourself to put in the work.
 If anything, listen to music while you go for a walk to increase the number of steps you take per day.
 You don’t need to do 100 jumping jacks, nor do you need to lift 500 pounds.
 Instead, increase your daily movement and add hand weights, so you can build some muscle, as muscle loss is common as you age.

 6. Eat a Balanced Diet